micmejia/bible-dump/NKJV/Luke/Luke 23.md

 And the chief priests and scribes stood and vehemently accused Him.

 ###### 11
-Then Herod, with his [^c]men of war, treated Him with contempt and mocked _Him,_ arrayed Him in a gorgeous robe, and sent Him back to Pilate.
+Then Herod, with his men of war, treated Him with contempt and mocked _Him,_ arrayed Him in a gorgeous robe, and sent Him back to Pilate.

 ###### 12
 That very day Pilate and Herod became friends with each other, for previously they had been at enmity with each other. ## Taking the Place of Barabbas